Hands Nagoya: Recommended Shops and the Most Charming Items!

 A Must See For Cat Lovers!
 Gotokuji Temple Is Full Of Maneki Nekos

-After entering the temple and walking past the large incense holder and a big bell, you will find the maneki neko on the left.
+After entering the temple and walking past the large incense holder and a large bell, you will find the maneki neko on the left, surrounding a prayer hall called Shofuku-den.

 A Must See For Cat Lovers!
 Gotokuji Temple Is Full Of Maneki Nekos